Create a sweet accordion album for Mother’s Day using scrapbook paper and chip board! A fun gift and keepsake that can

 Wrap the chipboard pieces with the decorative paper.
 After the decorative paper is scored along the fold lines, glue the chipboard in place, centering it on the back of the decorative paper covers.

 Wrap the edges of the paper around the chipboard and glue them down.
 You can let these sit under a couple heavy books as you do the next step.

-Glue or tape one of the lining pieces to the accordion folded piece.
-Center this on the wrong side of the back album cover and glue or tape it down.
+Adhere one of the lining pieces to the end of the accordion folded piece then attach it to the back cover.
 Make sure your album covers are going the right way if they have a pattern on them.

-Repeat the step above for the front of the album cover, but you will need to leave a spot to slip a photo in.
+Repeat the step above for the front of the album cover, but leave a spot to slip a photo in.
 I used my tape runner for this and put a thin strip of tape along all three sides of the lining, leaving the top open and making sure I left a space large enough for the flower opening.
 You could also glue or tape your photo in before covering it with the lining.
 It wouldn’t be removable – but it would be easier! :)

 The album will fit 7 photos total, including the cover photo.
 This is the really fun part!
 I love looking through the crazy amount of photos I take of our kids and choosing the perfect ones.
-I cut each photo that would be inside the album down to 3.5″ x 3.5″.
+I cut each photo that would be inside the album to 3.5″ x 3.5″.
 For the cover photo, I played around until I found a photo that worked well with the flower openings, then cut it to fit.